omgnetwork/web-wallet/README.md

 ## Initial Setup

-1. Install dependencies by running `yarn install` from the root
+1. Install dependencies by running `npm install` from the root

 2. Create a `.env` file in the root and add your configuration.
 See `.env.template` for an example with fake variables.